 - The auxiliary verb mai or myaa is used for emphasis volitional forms. (ex.
 Issho ni iko!
 "Let's go about together!" becomes Issho ni ikomyaa!)

 To outsiders, their way of adding words with -myaa or nyaa, being similar to the cat onomatopoeia "nyaa", made them think Nagoya dialect speakers are speaking like cats.
-Akira Toriyama was born in neighboring city of Nagoya, so he sometimes makes to appear Nagoya-ben in his works.
+Akira Toriyama was born Nagoya, so he often includes characters speaking Nagoya-ben in his works.
 Equivalent to West Coast accents in American English.

 - King Nikochan from Dr. Slump speaks in Nagoya-ben.

 - Mr. 3 from One Piece also speaks in Nagoya-ben.
 In English, this was adapted to a slight British accent.

 - Spencer Hoko, an American baker from Yakitate!!
 Japan, lived in Nagoya and picked up the accent.

 Hokkaido dialectHokkaido people's accent is usually close to Standard Japanese because most of them are descended from settlers in the modern age.
 In early settlements, some people spoke a peculiar accent close to Tohoku dialect.

 Hokkaido is the largest region in Japan and there are many large farms, so Hokkaido dialect tends to be associated bighearted and easygoing farmers.
-If rendered in English they might be rendered as Canadian.
+If rendered in English they might be rendered as Canadian or Alaskan.

 In general, Hokkaido dialect is characterized by these features: